Group Steering: Approaches Based on Power Moments: Introduction

 Numerous studies have addressed the challenge of steering groups of agents, leading to diverse findings.
 One line of research formulates the issue as stabilizing a discrete-time Markov process evolving within a compact subset of $\mathbb{R}^{d}$ towards a target density \cite{biswal2020stabilization, biswal2021decentralized, elamvazhuthi2023density}.
 These contributions are profound and thought-provoking.
-However, there still exist several disadvantages.
-The results primarily focus on stabilizing the system and lack the capability to steer the initial density to an arbitrary distribution in a specified limited number of steps.
-Additionally, due to the discretization of the domain, it is not quite feasible to propose a quantitative analysis of the difference between the terminal distribution obtained by the proposed algorithms and the desired one.

-In prior research, a notable exploration revolves around the assumption that the distribution follows a Gaussian pattern \cite{okamoto2018optimal, okamoto2019optimal, balci2020covariance, pilipovsky2021covariance, zheng2022belief, liu2023optimal, bakolas2020greedy, saravanos2022distributed}.
+However, the results primarily focus on stabilizing the system and lack the capability to steer the initial density to an arbitrary distribution in a specified limited number of steps.
+In prior research, another notable exploration revolves around the assumption that the distribution follows a Gaussian pattern \cite{okamoto2019optimal, balci2020covariance, pilipovsky2021covariance, liu2023optimal, bakolas2020greedy, saravanos2022distributed}.
 Specifically, the goal here is to manipulate the first two moments of Gaussian distributions to converge towards predetermined targets.
 However, these Gaussian methodologies primarily originate from the context of quantifying control uncertainty, where the distributions serve to characterize the uncertainty inherent in the system state.
-Nevertheless, in our treatment of the group steering problem, assuming the agents to be distributed according to a Gaussian pattern is infeasible.
-Such an assumption would fail to adequately represent the complexity of non-Gaussian scenarios, significantly constraining the efficacy of the proposed group steering algorithm in practical applications.
+Nevertheless, the theory developed for the task of group steering in the paper should include Gaussian distribution as a special case, but not limited to it.
+Expanding the probability distribution to a broader class of functions significantly enhances the effectiveness of the proposed group steering algorithm in real-world applications.
+Considerable advancements in steering continuous-time systems have been made, notably by Chen, Georgiou, and Pavon, who introduced fundamental results using the Schr{\"o}dinger Bridge strategy for Gaussian distributions \cite{chen2015optimal, chen2015optimal2} and extended their findings to other types of distributions \cite{chen2018optimal}.
+Additionally, a robust optimal density control strategy for robotic swarms is proposed in \cite{sinigaglia2022robust}.
+These contributions collectively enrich our understanding of steering problems across different system dynamics and constraints.